iconoclast007/ScriptureFormattingTools/README.md

 # Supporting Tools

-# Sample Output (for Esther 10) -- cut and past directly into Latex source files and then
+# Sample Output (for Esther 10)
-use your favorite Latex Tool
+Cut and past directly into Latex source files and then use your favorite Latex Tool
 %%%%%%%%%%%%%%%%%%%%%%%%%%%
 Chapter with Latex format
 %%%%%%%%%%%%%%%%%%%%%%%%%%%